raspberrypilearning/getting-started-scratch/en/step_12.md

 --- /print-only ---

-- To add a backdrop to your Backpack, select the Backdrops pane and click on the **Backdrops** tab, then choose the backdrop that you want and drag it to your Backpack.
+- To add a backdrop to your Backpack, first, click on the Stage pane (on the right-hand side of the screen, below the Stage).
+Then, click on the **Backdrops** tab, then choose the backdrop that you want and drag it to your Backpack.

 --- no-print ---